by Mary Higgins and Carol Higgins Clark

 Described as mother “Queen of suspense” and daughter “bestselling author” working together for the first time to “create an exciting and entertaining suspense novel”, I expected to enjoy the story.

 In the days before Christmas, private investigator Regan rushes across country to be with her injured mystery-writer mother, just in time for her father and a young mother to be kidnapped.
-Regan and new acquaintance amateur-detective Alvirah helped the police look the kidnappers and rescue the victims.
+Regan and new acquaintance amateur-detective Alvirah helped the police look for the kidnappers and rescue the victims.

 Regan and Alviarah are characters in their own series of books, one written by Mary and one by Carol.